Samour/award-calculator/SOLUTION DESIGN.md

 - `Pay rate` must have a value of `0.01` or greater
 - `Shift start date` must be in the format of `dd/mm/yy` or `dd/mm/yyyy`
 - `Shift start time` and `Shift end time` must each be in the format of `HH:MM`
+- `Shift start time` and `Shift end time`, combined with `ShiftStartDate` and the app's global timezone, must be a valid date-time
 - `Shift end time` must be at least 1 minute after `Shift start time`
 - `Casual loading` must have one of the following values (case insensitive):
   - `y`